Wireless Access User Guide

 Mandatory Student E-Mail Policy for Graduate Students

 The above policy applies to all Methodist University graduate students.
-However, for graduate students in the Master of Justice Administration, The Professional MBA at Pinehurst, and the M.M.S. in Physician Assistant Studies programs, e-mail addresses and passwords will be issued to students by their program coordinators.
+However, for graduate students, e-mail addresses and passwords will be issued to students by their program coordinators.

 Computers at Methodist University and the Computer Use Policy

-The following links are to copyright laws and what you should know about copyrights.
-With the increasing copyright infringements of music and videos downloaded from the Internet, it is very important for you to be aware of these laws.
-The number of file sharing and peer-to-peer servers on the Internet are a great resource if done legally.
+With the increasing copyright infringements of music and videos downloaded from the Internet, it is very important for you to be aware of copyright laws.
+The number of file sharing and peer-to-peer servers on the Internet are a great resource if used legally.
 If not, you could be held liable for what you download.

 The following is provided to inform users and provide instructions to remove Spyware/Adware for your computer if it becomes infected with these programs.